One of the most interesting questions a beginner may have is ‘how to paper tune a bow?’

 While it looks pretty simple, take a bow and shoot an arrow.

-This is not at all how you look at word grip when it comes to archery.
+This isn’t at all how you look at word grip in archery.

 You might see a lot of people, during shooting, grip their bows quite tightly.